Does alcohol cause inflammation? What men need to know about the immune response

 The primary way alcohol drives inflammation is through the release of inflammatory cytokines.
 Cytokines are small proteins that act as messengers between cells.
 When the liver metabolizes alcohol, immune cells called Kupffer cells are activated.
 These cells release cytokines such as Tumor Necrosis Factor-alpha (TNF-alpha) and Interleukin-6 (IL-6) into the bloodstream.

 In a healthy male, these cytokines help fight infection.
 However, alcohol causes an overproduction of these markers.
-Elevated levels of TNF-alpha are clinically linked to insulin resistance and the suppression of the hypothalamic-pituitary-gonadal (HPG) axis, which is the control center for testosterone production.[2]
+Elevated levels of TNF-alpha are associated with insulin resistance and can interfere with the hypothalamic-pituitary-gonadal (HPG) axis, which is the control center for testosterone production.[2]
 This creates a biochemical environment where the body is more focused on defense than on anabolism (muscle building) or reproduction.

 Gut permeability and endotoxins

 The most direct path to systemic inflammation begins in the gut.
 Alcohol damages the epithelial cells lining the intestine and disrupts the “tight junctions” that usually keep gut contents contained.[3]
+According to a 2017 review in Alcohol Research: Current Reviews, alcohol-related changes in gut permeability and gut-derived endotoxin exposure are key drivers of systemic inflammation.[3]
 When these junctions loosen, lipopolysaccharides (LPS)—toxins found in the outer membrane of gut bacteria—escape into the bloodstream.

 This process is known as bacterial translocation.
 Once LPS enters the circulation, the immune system recognizes it as a severe threat and mounts an aggressive inflammatory response throughout the entire body.
 This is significant for men because systemic inflammation caused by endotoxins has been directly correlated with lower serum testosterone levels and impaired sperm quality.